mozilla-parsys/coss-styleguide/src/components/feature/README.md

-A footer contains:
+A feature contains:

-* One or more links with icons
+* Heading, intro text and a call to action
-* The Mozilla logo and a Mozilla about text
+* A background image